Inverness Caledonian Thistle F.C.: Relegation to League One, Administration, Alan Savage takeover and promotion back to the Championship (2024–2026)

 Despite holding talks with multiple potential investors, most notably Anders Holch Povlsen, the owner of Danish football club FC Midtjylland, it was announced on 18 October 2024 that Inverness would be appointing administrators, becoming the first football club in Scotland to do so since Heart of Midlothian in 2013, the first in-season points deduction in Scottish football since Dunfermline in 2012–13 and the first team to enter administration in the SPFL era.
 On 22 October 2024 it was confirmed the club had officially entered administration, incurring an immediate 15 point deduction.
 The following day it was confirmed by the club that manager Duncan Ferguson, assistant manager Gary Bollan and goalkeeping coach Stuart Garden had left the club with immediate effect, with first team coach Scott Kellacher placed in charge of the side, with all time club top goalscorer Billy Mckay filling the role of assistant.
 On 24 October, despite it being announced that backroom staff were safe from redundancies, Adam Brooks, Cameron Ferguson, Wallace Duffy and Flynn Duffy were released from their contracts by the administrators, as well as Jack Newman's loan from Dundee United being terminated.

 On 4 November 2024, the club announced that they had received expressions of interest from 20 potential buyers.

 On 17 March 2025, it was revealed that no offers to purchase the club were made before the deadline on 6 March, with loan debts and ownership issues of the surrounding land cited, and that liquidation would be almost inevitable by the end of the season should shareholders not be able to sort the outlying issues.

 On 10 April 2025, the administrators announced that Alan Savage was the preferred bidder for the club, on the agreement that he would become 100% shareholder and long-term debts were written off.

 On 26 April 2025, Inverness overcame their 15 point deduction to secure safety with a 3–0 win over league champions, Arbroath, and a 2–0 win over Montrose the following week to ultimately finish 7th.
 Had Inverness not received a points deduction, the club would have finished as runner up in the league, 6 points behind champions, Arbroath.

 On 5 June 2025, it was officially announced that the club had been taken out of administration after all shareholders transferred their shares to Alan Savage.

+In March 2026, it was announced that Inverness had entered into an official partnership with USL League Two side Lorain County Leviathan from Avon, Ohio, in order to boost brand exposure in the United States.

+On 2 May 2026, The club achieved their return to the Championship despite their five point penalty for entering administration the previous season by beating Hamilton Academical 2–1 in front of 5,029 fans, the largest attendance at a home game since May 2017.